- Type of Publication: Guideline

 - changes to the relevant risk limit/threshold.

-Internal Operational Risk Event Collection and Analysis (Data Collection)
+(d) Internal Operational Risk Event Collection and Analysis

-29. Robust internal operational risk event collection and analysis includes having systems and processes in place which capture and provide analysis over material internal operational risk events (e.g. those that exceed an appropriate internal threshold/limit).
+Robust internal operational risk event collection and analysis includes having systems and processes in place that capture and analyse material internal operational risk events (e.g. those that exceed an appropriate internal threshold).
 An operational risk event, which is defined as an unintended outcome resulting from operational risk, includes actual and potential operational losses and gains, as well as near misses (i.e. where the FRFI did not experience an explicit loss or gain resulting from an operational risk event).

-30. Internal operational risk event collection and analysis provides meaningful information for assessing a FRFI’s exposure to operational risk through the aggregation and monitoring of operational risk events over time, as well as the overall effectiveness of the operational controls environment.
-The capture of internal operational risk data should primarily be managed by the first line of defence and appropriate controls (i.e. segregation of duties, verification) should be in place to ensure the integrity of data is maintained at an acceptable level.
+Internal operational risk event collection and analysis provides meaningful information for assessing 1) a FRFI's exposure to operational risk through aggregating and monitoring operational risk events over time, and 2) the overall effectiveness of the operational controls environment.
+The capture of internal operational risk data should primarily be managed by the first line of defence and appropriate controls (i.e. segregation of duties, verification) should be in place for maintaining data integrity at an acceptable level.

-31. For operational risk events determined to be material, analysis should be undertaken to identify the root cause as well as any required remedial action to ensure similar events in the future either do not occur or are appropriately mitigated.
+For operational risk events determined to be material, FRFIs are expected to identify the root cause as well as any required remedial action so similar events in the future either do not occur or are appropriately mitigated.
 Established reporting and analysis standards should also address minimum expectations over event analysis, including:

 - whether the exposure is an actual, potential or near miss event;